ENERGY SAVING BELTS / REDUCED ROLLING RESISTANCE

 Such belt types, on long distance conveyors, can save a lot of money.

-They are marketed as EOB, XLL or LRR conveyor belts.
+They are marketed as LRR, XLL or EOB conveyor belts.

-For the determination of the energy saving properties of a conveyor belt, a standardized test has been implemented at the ITA, University Hanover.
+For the determination of the energy saving properties of a conveyor belt, a standardized test described in DIN 22123 has been implemented.

 The test parameters - temperature, idler diameter, pressure - can be adjusted.